thangchung/ShoppingCartDemo/README.md

 ### Introduction

-The ShoppingCart project only for demo in training courses.
+The ShoppingCart project is only for the demo in training courses.

 ### Migrations